The Employment Law Review: Austria

 There are no specific rules for data transfers within the European Union as the rules of the GDPR apply EU-wide.
 If the processing is legitimate, data can be transferred to recipients in all EU Member States without limitation.

 Data transfers to third countries, however, are subject to strict and detailed regulations.
-Therefore, data may only be transferred to third countries if an adequate level of data protection is guaranteed according to Chapter V of the GDPR.
-For US-related data transfers, an adequate level of data protection is guaranteed if the US recipient is certified under the EU–US Privacy Shield.
+Therefore, data may be transferred to third countries only if an adequate level of data protection is guaranteed, in accordance with Chapter V of the GDPR.

 iii Sensitive data